Mortgage Rates Way Below Forecasts

 These rates are markedly lower than what analysts, economists, and consumers predicted for this year’s interest rates.

-Low mortgage rates have sparked a mini-refinance boom, with refinance activity at its largest in 8 quarters between June-August of last year and continuing strong today.
+Low mortgage rates have sparked a mini-refinance boom, with refinance activity at its highest in two years.

 The refinance surge may be a victim of its own success, however.

 As lender business swells from new customers nationwide, banks lose the ability to close loans quickly, which causes mortgage rates to rise.

 The longer it takes to a close a loan, in general, the higher the accompanying mortgage rate.

 According to Ellie Mae, a mortgage software company whose software manages more than 3.7 million mortgage transactions annually, the average time to close on a mortgage has climbed from earlier in the year, reaching 46 days nationwide.

 These additional few days of processing have a real effect on mortgage rates.
 Mortgage rates are now higher by as much as 12.5 basis points (0.125%).

 If you plan to refinance your home in the near future, consider getting your loan in-process soon.
 With mortgage rates defying expectation, a rush to apply is underway.

 The more people that apply, the higher your potential rate.Verify your new rate (Mar 22nd, 2019)

 With mortgage rates still low, and with home values up more than 35% since 2012, there are literally millions of U.S. homeowners potentially-eligible to refinance — potentially 8.7 of them, to be exact.